hide-kawabata/traf/README.md

 - macOS Sierra 10.12.6
 - ubuntu 16.04 LTS

+#### Note: a bug ?
+On macOS Mojave (10.14.*), Traf does not seem to work smoothly; it does not update what is displayed in its window while it is running background.
+You seem to be required to give a focus on the window to update the tree shown by Traf.

+Known workaround: when you use Split View to show Traf and Emacs on a screen simultaneously, no problem seems to occur.

 #### Note: for users of Coq 8.7 or later
 Proof General requires slight modification.
 Please apply the patch file in `misc` and rebuild PG.